Chapter 1 : Deals and the Fine Print

 Nina sighed impatiently.
 "Yes, dear.
 Do try to keep up please."
 I rolled my eyes.
 "You will know who he is, he is quite well known.
 The ones from famous families always are."

-"What is the deal, though?
-How am I involved?"
+"What is the deal, though?"

 "Ah, we will discuss all that once we meet the young man whom you will work with."
 Nina lazily lifted her wand off the desk and flicked it at the door.
-I kept my eyes glued on her desk, refusing to acknowledge the newcomer to the office.

 "Sit down, darling," Nina said, brandishing her arms like she did when I came in.